How to Make Minced Garlic for the Freezer

-This post has tips to show you How to Make Minced Garlic for the Freezer and then you can stop paying high prices for minced garlic in a jar!
-Don’t you agree that minced garlic in a jar is so handy, but those little jars of garlic can be pricey if you use a lot of garlic!
+This post has tips on How to Freeze Garlic and making minced Garlic for the freezer can help you stop buying minced garlic in a jar!
+It’s true that the jars of minced garlic are handy, but those little jars of garlic can be pricey if you use a lot of garlic!

-But for lots of recipes, especially when the garlic is going to be simmered in a sauce, soup, or stew, I like the convenience of pre-peeled garlic cloves, or (gasp) even minced garlic in a jar.
-What I don’t like is paying too much money for little jars of minced garlic that only last a week or two, so I started making my own pre-minced garlic for the freezer.
-This post will show you How to Make Minced Garlic for the Freezer.
+But for some recipes I love the convenience of pre-peeled garlic cloves, or (gasp) even minced garlic in a jar.
+What I don’t like is paying too much money for little jars of minced garlic that only last a week or two!
+So that’s why I started making my own pre-minced garlic for the freezer, using the peeled garlic cloves from Costco that I love so much.
+I hope you enjoy trying this idea if you’d like to save money on those pricey little jars of minced garlic!

 - I minced the garlic in my Cuisinart Food Processor (affiliate link) fitted with the steel blade.
 I wanted chunky minced garlic, so I pulsed the machine on and off until I had the texture I wanted.
 You could let it go longer for garlic puree.